 Local agreements with special status differ from the enterprise's other local agreements in that they cannot be terminated by any of the local parties.
 Termination of the individual local agreements or other amendments is subject to local consensus.
-Local agreements with special status are not covered by clause 79.
+The termination of the individual local agreement with special status or other amendments thereof are determined by clause 79.
 These local agreements with special status may be obtained from the organisations.